geko1981/FakeItEasy/What-can-be-faked.md

     * are not static, and
     * have at least one public or protected constructor whose arguments FakeItEasy can construct or obtain

-Note that special steps will need to be taken to [[fake internal interfaces and classes|How to fake internal types]].
+Note that special steps will need to be taken to [[fake internal interfaces and classes|How to fake internal (Friend in VB) types]].

 ### Where do the constructor arguments come from?